arg0nath/pokexplorer/README.md

 - **Stats**: Height, Weight, HP, Attack, and Defense

 ### 4. **Favorites (Offline Support)**
-- Save Pokémon to a local favorites list (stored offline).
+- Save Pokémon to a local favorites list (stored offline)
-- Access all saved Pokémon from a dedicated favorites section.
+- Access all saved Pokémon from a dedicated favorites section

 ---